-Blogging a Phd: an experiment…
+Blogging as a Phd journey: an experiment…

 The focus of this blog is an ongoing questioning of how we know what we know and how we change ourselves and the world with what we know.
 In other words how knowing does or does not emancipate, transform and liberate.
 These questions have been meandering through my brain since I barely crawled my way through a National Christian education system during apartheid in South Africa.
 I was a shy and depressed child trying to contain the contradictions of living in a divided and insane society that was South Africa.
 The education system I was thrust into may have taught me how to count and to write but it did not teach me how to make sense of the world.
 In fact, it tried to perpetuate a status quo by moulding a picture of a world as authoritarian, linear, elitist and fear-driven.
 I did learn how to fear but I also, luckily, learnt how to rebel.
 Since then the questions of knowing and meaning have dominated my personal and professional life.